towi/pretty-pdf/README.md

     make docker-check

-Add version tags for local and remote wiqregistry:
+Add version tags for local registry:

     make docker-tag

-Push local `:latest` and tagged version to remote wiqregistry:
+Add version tags for remote registry and push `:latest` and tagged version there:

     make docker-push